jonathanong/passwords/README.md

 - Hash and verify passwords with scrypt
 - Checks passwords against the haveibeenpwned database and disallows pwned passwords
   - Provides a configurable timeout for hitting HIBP
-  - Caches HIBP responses locally to disk
+  - Does not handle HIBP retries.
+Because it's servied by CloudFlare, it's probably unnecessary.
-- Minimum password length
+- Minimum password length with a default of 8 characters

 TODO: